 As a guide, activities for each DofE section take a minimum of one hour a week over a set period of time, so they can be fitted in around academic study, hobbies and social lives for both day and boarding pupils.
 Development and regular progress must be shown and all activities must be completed by the participant’s 25th birthday.

-Duke of Edinburgh at Lancing College is about promoting self-initiative, drive, resilience and also collaborative work with other students, who perhaps some of them wouldn’t ordinarily work with, which is fantastic and enriching.
+Duke of Edinburgh at Lancing College is about promoting self-initiative, drive, resilience and also collaborative work with other students, who perhaps they wouldn’t ordinarily work with, which is fantastic and enriching.